NATO-dotcom/ML-AI_Python/README.md

 Projects are built using Python and popular libraries like scikit-learn, TensorFlow, PyTorch, and more.

-Feel free to explore, learn some basics and fork!
+Feel free to explore, learn some basics and fork.
+If you feel to make some changes or improvements you can open an issue